 As well as being an academic at the Glasgow School of Art, Bruce is also a design and maritime journalist for Shippax.
 Bruce has written a number of books about ferries (in both English and Danish), maritime design, and architecture for a number of publishers.
 His blog (although now not updated for a while) is focussed on both shipping and architecture/design and so is of particular interest to those of us with an interest in design.

 Fakta om Fartyg

 Fakta om Fartyg (Facts about ferries) is a huge database of ferry facts and specifications, referred to by some as the online ferry ‘bible’.
 Although it is written in Swedish the author Micke Asklander has provided a list of common words in English and it is straight forward enough to make sense of much of the information.
 If not there is always Google translate!

 Ferry Site (dk)

-A similar idea to Fakta om Fartyg, but despite being based in Denmark this site is written in English.
+A similar idea to Fakta om Fartyg but far from a copy.
+Despite being based in Denmark this site is written in English.

 Paxpix – https://paxpix.dk Søren Lund Hviid’s site is not just another maritime photos webiste, Paxpix is about capturing the aesthetics of ships, especially in relation to their surroundings.

 http://www.matkustajalaivat.com/ – Long-running Finnish based ferry site.